KjellKod/microLog/README.md

 For better performance, consider logging to a ramdisk (TODO: external utility that periodically copies the log file from ramdisk to hard disk).

 Usage: See microLog_test.cpp as an example.

+If these features are not enough for you, I suggest this other, much more advanced, logger: [G3log](https://bitbucket.org/KjellKod/g3log)